hedi0/Smart_DustBin/README.md

 3. It fires the **ultrasonic sensor** to check if anything is within 15 cm.
 4. If something is detected → the **servo opens the lid**.
 5. After 3 seconds with nothing detected → the lid **closes automatically**.
-6. It goes back to sle
+6. It goes back to sleep.

+> If battery vol